crashvb/pytest-gnupg-fixtures/README.md

 ## Fixtures

+### <a name="gnupg_email"></a> gnupg_email

+Provides a generated email to use as pair of the uid for the keypair.

 ### <a name="gnupg_gen_key_conf"></a> gnupg_gen_key_conf

-Provides the path to a GnuPG script file that is used to generate a temporary keypair.
+Provides the path to a templated GnuPG script file that is used to generate a temporary keypair.
 If a user-defined script (<tt>tests/gnupg_gen_key.conf</tt>) can be located, it is used.
-Otherwise, an embedded script is copied to temporary location and returned.
+Otherwise, an embedded script template is copied to temporary location and returned.
 This fixture is used by the [gnupg_keypair](#gnupg_keypair) fixture.

+The`$GNUGP_EMAIL` and `$GNUPG_PASSPHRASE` variables will be populated within the template during generation of the keypair.

 ### <a name="gnupg_keypair"></a> gnupg_keypair